ashtonmwilson/120-work/hw-2/README.md

 Week 2 Response:
 --
 This week I did homework consisting of installing packages to assist in workflow while editing in atom.
 I also spent time connecting to git and committing modifications.
-I made some individual choices to spend a bit more time on work than school, and am playing *catch-up* yet again.
+I made some individual choices to spend a bit more time on work than school, and am playing *catch-up*.

 Steps I took:
 --
-1. delete old repo  content on my github.
+1. Delete old repo content on my github.
-2. Start reading the beginning mage (thicc)
+2. Start reading the beginning mage.
 3. Return to the course site.
-4. complete walkthrough.
+4. Complete walkthrough.
+5. Finalise this document (meta).
-5. study markdown.
+5. Study markdown.

 Issues encountered:
 --
 * Limited time allocated for school this week.
-* challenges connecting folder to github desktop.
+* Challenges connecting folders to github desktop.

 ##### Solutions:
 I have allocated more time for school work in the coming weeks.
 I deleted the old folder created in terminal and followed the courses directions to create a new repo using the github desktop application.